A random matrix perspective of cultural structure: groups or redundancies?: Revisiting the empirical data

 The four structural modes identified based on Fig.~\ref{DistVal:2} are also visible in the main plot of Fig.~\ref{EntVal_EBM}, to the right of the vertical r-random band.
 Importantly, all their eigenvector entropies are below the horizontal r-random band, suggesting that neither of them qualifies as a group mode.
 Actually, all the bulk EBM eigenpairs are also below the r-random band, and thus compatible with the null hypothesis in terms of the uniformity of eigenvector entries.
 Also note that the leading eigenvector entropy is significantly smaller than what the null model predicts, but this difference is much smaller than the difference between the leading eigenvector entropy and the subleading one.
 This means that the contributions of different cultural vectors to the global mode are less equal than expected based on randomness, but much more equal than the contributions to any of the structural modes.

 The analysis in Fig.~\ref{EntVal_EBM} is also applied to the other datasets and the results are presented in Fig.~\ref{EntVal_other}, with Fig.~\ref{EntVal_other:GSS} showing the results for GSS data and Fig.~\ref{EntVal_other:JS} showing the results for JS data.
 In both cases, the results are similar to those of EBM data: the structural modes do not show a higher eigenvector uniformity than what is expected based on the null model, nor do any of the smaller-$\lambda$ modes, while the eigenvector uniformity of the global mode is smaller than what is expected based on the null model, but much higher than what is expected or realized for the structural modes and the random modes.
-In the light of Sec.~\ref{Theor_1} and Sec.~\ref{Theor_2}, these results suggests that structural modes of empirical matrices of cultural similarity are not due to authentic group structure, but to correlations between cultural features originating in arbitrary similarities between the questions or items composing the dataset.
-However, as discussed in Sec.~\ref{Disc}, such a conclusion would be premature, implicitly relying on assumptions about cultural groups that might be too strong.
+In the light of Sec.~\ref{Theor_1} and Sec.~\ref{Theor_2}, these results suggests that structural modes of empirical matrices of cultural similarity are not due to authentic group structure, but due to arbitrary semantic redundancies between the questions or items used for the dataset.
+However, such a conclusion would be premature, as it implicitly uses strong assumptions about cultural groups.
+This aspect is further explored in Sec.~\ref{Non_Unif_Group}.